Howardhuang98/Blog/source/docs/英语/Official 30 - lecture 1.md

 much of the research in this area is motivated by the search of animal **analogs**, or parallels to human cognitive processes.

-==one of the processes we've been investigating is meta-cognition.==
+one of the processes we've been investigating is meta-cognition.

 ----

 what is meta cognition? it is being aware of what one knows or feels, having the awareness of one's state of  mind and making decision about behavior based what one knows.

-==Research have been long been interested in whether animal process this capability, but couldn't test it, because animals aren't able to report their feelings.==
+Research have been long been interested in whether animal process this capability, but couldn't test it, because animals aren't able to report their feelings.

 ----